tnebooks/12th-biology/content.en/zoology/genetics/evolution.md

 ## Objections to Darwinism

-Some objections raised against Darwinism were –
-*  Darwin failed to explain the mechanism of variation.
-*  Darwinism explains the survival of the fittest but not the arrival of the fittest.
-*  He focused on small fluctuating variations that are mostly non-heritable.
-*  He did not distinguish between somatic and germinal variations.
-* He could not explain the occurrence of vestigial organs, over specialization of some organs like large tusks in extinct mammoths, oversized antlers in the
+Some objections raised against Darwinism were –-  Darwin failed to explain the mechanism of variation.-  Darwinism explains the survival of the fittest but not the arrival of the fittest.-  He focused on small fluctuating variations that are mostly non-heritable.-  He did not distinguish between somatic and germinal variations.- He could not explain the occurrence of vestigial organs, over specialization of some organs like large tusks in extinct mammoths, oversized antlers in the